Officers, Board Members, Committee Chairs

 Since 1948, the Historical Society has held an annual banquet to honor the "Citizen of the Year," someone (or sometimes an organization) who has made an outstanding contribution toward preserving Nevada County history.

 The Board of Directors Meetings are held the first Thursday of each month at the Historical Society’s new building at 161 Nevada City Hwy, Nevada City [map].
 Meetings begin at 5:00 pm and all interested parties are invited to attend.

 These programs are held the third Thursday of the month at 7:00 pm, at Historical Society’s new building at 161 Nevada City Hwy, Nevada City.
 Free of charge.
 These programs are regularly announced in the local media and can also be found posted on our Events Calendar.
 All interested parties are invited to attend.
 Refreshments are usually served following the general membership meetings.

 2017 NCHS - Board of Directors

-Standing: Wayne Teague, Madelyn Helling, Rolf Laessig, Pat Chesnut, Rudy Cisar, Maria Brower, Desmond Gallagher, & Gay Conner.
+Standing: Wayne Teague, Madelyn Helling, Rolf Laessig, Pat Chesnut, Rudy Cisar, Maria Brower, and Desmond Gallagher.

 Seated: Brita Rozynski, Daniel Ketcham, Carolyn Jones-Rogers & David Bard.
-Missing are: Wally Hagaman, Al Dittmann, Linda Jack, & Brian Blair.
+Missing are: Wally Hagaman, Al Dittmann

 © Copyright 2017 Nevada County Historical Society.
 All Rights Reserved.